"Sometimes the only way to truly understand is to understand you can not understand."

 “Enter—the admiral is expecting you,” he said to us, and we walked around his station to another door behind it, with yet another duo acting as sentries.
 The door opened without any action on our part, and Drab motioned me to walk in ahead of him.
 The room was very large, so a great deal of space lay in front of me.
 I walked forward partway into the room, and I found whom I guessed to be the arch admiral seated behind a desk.
 Standing in front of the desk to either side, framing him, were two other individuals.
 They turned around as soon as we entered the room, and I got a good look at them.
 On the left was Purlaka, and on the right was Zar.
 The admiral wasn’t the only one expecting us.

 I studied Zar’s expression as Drab and I entered the room.
 When she saw us, something about her changed.
-She got a wild, feral look in her eyes and took me by surprise when she started running toward us at full speed.
+She got a wild, feral look in her eyes and took me by surprise when she started running toward us.
 I turned around to see how Drab was faring, and I found him ducked behind me, looking at me with an expression of absolute terror, thinking his worst fears had been confirmed.
 Zar continued racing toward us with no sign of stopping, and Drab fled to the side of the room.
 When Zar didn’t deviate from course, however, I realized her target was not Drab at all….

 She swept me up and spun around, embracing me with a broad smile on her face.
 That smile was short lived, however, because that very same face was soon all over mine, smothering me with affection.
 I couldn’t get a word in.
 Heck, I could barely breathe.